 A template modern slavery statement is available in the 'Modern slavery statement' model documents.

 The Home Office has released a consultation examining whether reporting requirements need to be made stricter.
 This includes asking whether mandatory reporting areas, rather than suggested areas, will make statements more comprehensive and uniform.
 In addition, the consultation is looking at introducing a single annual reporting deadline as well as requiring statements to be uploaded on to an online portal.
-The consultation will close in September 2019 and more information can be found in our news article.
+The consultation closed in September 2019.

 In July 2018, the government announced that they were commissioning an independent review of the Modern Slavery Act 2015.
 The review is aimed at strengthening the current provisions in place and increasing the progress which is currently being made to remove modern slavery by businesses.